EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Raw interrupt disable**: This works for only single core system. in SMP you have to implement spinlock.
 - **Scheduler locking**: Not protect you from interrupt code, but protect you from context switching, so if you only care about multi thread issue, just disable this.

+#### 12.9.
+Quiz

+- 1. What main problem is spinlock designed to solve?
+  - protect critical section, only one person can access at a time in all system.
+- 2. Why in spinlock we have to disable the interrupt first after that acquire the lock?
+  - we disable int to make sure no context switch first and after that acquire the lock.
+Also, because the lock is taken by another CPU, so if you don't maybe the interrupt still happen when you acquire the lock.
+- 3. Why we need to save the interrupt state before disable into a variable in stack?
+  - because we still need system running like normal when we unlock.
+And when we disable, interrupt states are cleared.
+- 4. Why never call function in critical sections?
+  - Taken more time.
+- 5. What operations does locking and unlocking a spinlock essentially translate into a single core system?
+  - Disable interrupt is enough.
+- 6. Is it fine to lock another spinlock in holding a different lock?
+  - Yes for different spinlock but no for another type of lock, maybe deadlock.
+- 7. Why should you this pattern even your system have only one core?
+  - Abstract the lock mechanism, save interrupt state.
+- 8. Why it is wrong when compare spinlock with `thread aware` primitives?
+  - spinlock pause all system don't care about thread, process, interrupt.
+  - `thread aware` primitives, maybe just locking another threads, process that acquire same lock.